tesliker/agfirstUpstream/web/modules/contrib/reroute_email/README.txt

 empty and no value is provided for rerouted email addresses, all outgoing emails would be aborted and recorded in the recent log entries, with a full dump of the email variables, which could provide an additional debugging method.
-The whitelist section allows setting up lists of email address and domain name exceptions for which outgoing emails would not be rerouted.
+The allowed list section allows setting up lists of email address and domain name exceptions for which outgoing emails would not be rerouted.

 --------------------------------------------------------------------------------